Revisiting minimum description length complexity in overparameterized models: Experiments with data-driven MDL-COMP

 We now focus on a challenging type of data that arises in neuroscience.
 The dataset consists of neural responses of human subjects, as recorded by functional magnetic-resonance imaging (fMRI), as they are shown natural movies~\citep{nishimoto2011reconstructing}.
 The training data consists of 7,200 time points and the test data consists of 540 time points, where at each timepoint a subject is watching a video clip.
 The test data is averaged over 10 repetitions of showing the same clip to the same subject.
 Following the previous work, we extract video features using a Gabor transform, resulting in 1,280 features per timepoint.
 From these features, we predict the response for each voxel in the brain using ridge regression.
 To summarize, for this setting, we have $d=1280, n_{\textrm{train}}=7200$ and $n_{\textrm{test}}=540$.
 We restrict our analysis to 50 voxels with no missing data in the V1, V2, and V4 regions of the brain, which are known to be easier to predict.
 Before fitting, the features and responses are each normalized to have mean zero and variance one.
 In all fMRI experiments, $\lambda$ takes on 40 values equally spaced on a log scale between $10^{0}$ and $10^6$.

 \cref{fig:fmri_results} shows our prediction results when using Prac-MDL-COMP for model selection to predict the fMRI responses.
-We compare to Automatic Relevance Determination (ARD), a popular Bayesian approach which places an adaptive prior over the regression parameters~\citep{mackay1994bayesian}. \cref{fig:fmri_results}A shows that Prac-MDL-COMP consistently outperforms the Bayesian ARD baseline across voxels.
+We also compare our approach to Automatic Relevance Determination (ARD),\footnote{Our choice to compare against ARD is also governed by the fact that ARD places a centered elliptic Gaussian distribution of the weights $w$; this means each coefficient $w_i$ can be drawn from a Gaussian distribution centered on zero with a unique covariance matrix.
+This leads to sparser coefficients $w$, a natural setting for the fMRI prediction problem we study.} also known as Sparse Bayesian Learning, a popular Bayesian approach which places an adaptive prior over the regression parameters~\citep{mackay1994bayesian} and BIC.\footnote{ In contrast to \pracmdltag's objective~\eqref{eq:mdl_comp_objective}, the BIC objective for tuning $\lambda$ is $ \min_{\lam} \frac{1}{n} \parenth{\frac{\enorm{\xmat \that_{\lam}-\vy}^2}{2 \noisevar} + \frac{\log n}{2} \sum_{i=1}^{\min\braces{n,d}} \frac{\evali}{\evali+\lam}}$.} \cref{fig:fmri_results}A and \cref{fig:bic_fmri} respectively show that Prac-MDL-COMP consistently outperforms the Bayesian ARD baseline as well as BIC across voxels.
 Moreover, Prac-MDL-COMP is roughly on par with leave-one-out cross-validation (CV) for model selection in this data (\cref{fig:fmri_results}).
 CV outperforms Prac-MDL-COMP for a majority of the voxels by a slight margin, but on the remaining voxels, Prac-MDL-COMP tends to outperform CV by a substantial margin.

 \cref{fig:fmri_results_scatter_plot}A shows the relationship between the Prac-MDL-COMP objective and the test error.
 Test error tends to increase as the Prac-MDL-COMP objective increases, showing that minimizing the objective continues to inform good model selection for minimizing test error even for this challenging real dataset.
 In \cref{fig:fmri_results_scatter_plot}B, we provide a scatter plot of the test MSE versus $\widehat{\mc R}_{\textrm{opt}}$ computed from data.
 We notice a linear relationship between the two quantities, and observe a correlation of $0.69$.
 While, \cref{thm:lam_opt} guaranteed that the optimal redundancy $\ropt$ bounds the in-sample MSE, \cref{fig:fmri_results_scatter_plot}B suggests that its data-driven approximation also provides useful information about the (ordering of) test MSE.